lekesh/bq_schema_gen/README.md

 # bq_schema_gen
 ### Extract schema from BigQuery table using BigQuery SQL

 ##### Use the sql code in BigQuery Editor and specify the dataset and table name for which a JSON schema needs to be generated.
+Copy the result to clipboard and paste in your IDE.
-##### Very helpful to extract schema for pre-existing tables.
+##### This would come in handy to extract schema for pre-existing tables in .json format (ARRAY_STRUCT in BigQuery).
-##### Work Around: But make sure to replace the double double-quotes using some IDE's replace text feature.
+##### Work Around: Make sure to replace the double double-quotes using your preferred IDE's replace text feature.
+If your IDE is missing it then you should probably consider switching to VS Code ;)